finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Purpose

-Annotations allow to specify additional meta-data components in a model, beyond the decription and document reference already provided by the Rosetta DSL.
+Annotations allow to specify additional meta-data components beyond the decription and document reference already provided by the Rosetta DSL.
 Those annotation components can be then associated to model components to serve a number of purposes:

 - to add constraints to a model that may be enforced by syntax validation
 - to modify the actual behaviour of a model in generated code